 Thirdly, interpreting children’s behaviour as a sign that something is wrong rather than a problem that needs to be fixed is a crucial shift in society’s mind set.
 Again, it’s one that we manage easily in the world of fiction – the much loved Tracy Beaker is a fantastic example of a girl who is always in trouble, but at the root of it is a desperate sadness about being rejected by her mother.
 Indeed, there are many stories of loveable rouges on the wrong side of the tracks because of their tough start in life.
 It is much harder when we are faced with managing the problem ourselves – especially in a family with three other children, or a classroom of 30.

 However, when these experiences are layered one on top of the other, in communities where they are the norm and have been for generations this is the real breeding ground for children’s mental health difficulties and where the focus of attention needs to be.
 It is also where the simplest solutions can make the biggest difference.
-Helping parents to talk to their children, read to their children, play with their children, show warmth to their children, listen to their children, believe in their children, give hope to their children – all in a context of doing the same for the parents themselves who didn’t receive it in their own childhoods, is far more powerful than any therapy.
-This doesn’t happen quickly – again it is about being alongside families in their communities and facilitating them to do things differently by providing the most basic of resources, support, consistency and encouragement.
+Helping parents to talk to their children, read to their children, play with their children, show warmth to their children, listen to their children, believe in their children, give hope to their children – all in a context of doing the same for the parents themselves who may not have received it in their own childhoods, is far more powerful than any therapy.
+This doesn’t happen quickly – again it is about being alongside families in their communities and providing the most basic of resources, support, consistency and oppotunity.

 So why is a psychologist writing this article?
 Surely I am talking myself out of a job?
 Well yes, therapy is our bread and butter and a fantastic vehicle for learning about the psychological needs of children and their families.
 However, as psychologists we have an equal role in strategic and service development, and in early intervention and prevention.
 It would be unethical for us to go along with the consensus that more therapy is the answer.
 Creating a therapeutic culture that is sensitive to the needs of children is far more important – and far more challenging.
 This is where psychologists belong.